-- Good paint and brushes – poor quality paint and brushes will frustrate you and limit the results – but remember that cheap art supplies can be excellent, and expensive art supplies are not necessarily better.
+Poor quality oil paint and brushes will frustrate you and limit the results – but remember that cheap art supplies can be excellent, and expensive art supplies are not necessarily better.
 But again, more on that below…

-- Well-ventilated area – nothing can change a photorealistic oil painting into an abstract blob faster than fainting in front of the canvas.
-Seriously, for health and well being, remember that oil painting involves fumes, and working in a well ventilated area, or even outside, is absolutely a must!
+Nothing can change a photorealistic oil painting into an abstract blob faster than fainting in front of the canvas.
+Seriously, for health and well-being, remember that oil painting involves fumes, and working in a well-ventilated area, or even outside, is absolutely a must!

 Is Oil Painting Expensive?

 Well, sure, it can be.
-The very finest oil paint brand on the market today can be almost obscenely expensive, and brushes, canvas, oils and solvents, easels and the little French beanie hat you need to wear, it can all really add up.
+The very finest oil paint brand on the market today can be almost obscenely expensive, and brushes, canvas, oils and solvents, easels, and the little French beanie hat you need to wear :), can all really add up.

 But here there are two basic rules for beginners and students just starting out with oil painting, allied with one wonderful reality.

-- There are lots of affordable, even inexpensive, oil paints and brushes that are of great quality
+- There are lots of affordable, even inexpensive, oil painting sets and brushes that are of great quality

 - Don’t use expensive paints!